DeclanChidlow/vale.rocks/src/posts/the-flow-state.md

 This is unfortunate, and a disappointing snap back into reality, but does occur.
 The much more ideal ending to a flow state is the relief that all has been overcome and that the goal has been achieved, at which point one can let off the gas and recover.

 Sure, there may be things that need handling later -- loose ends that need tying up or cutting off -- but the bulk has been completed.
-That which is left is trivial, or at the very least intellectually insubstantial, although potentially tedious.
+That which is left is trivial or at the very least intellectually insubstantial, although potentially tedious.

 This flow state isn't exclusive to development; I can personally reach it when designing, when there are many people relying on me, such as during a live production, or very rarely when writing, but I've heard it mentioned by plenty of people in plenty of contexts and occupations.